-The latest wave of eager, book-schooled, graduates is crashing onto the shores of every industry throughout the world; hiring managers are finding themselves taking on the somewhat unenviable role of traffic directors.
+The latest wave of eager, book-schooled graduates is crashing onto the shores of every industry throughout the world; hiring managers are finding themselves taking on the somewhat unenviable role of traffic directors.
 With eyes focused on the goal of long-term success for their company, decision-makers and strategists have already determined which departments can indeed take on fresh, inexperienced employees and which simply cannot.
 Making room for enthusiastic new hires often compels managers to implement changes to their workplace; it also propels many to take an active role in growing the business by promoting their existing employee superstars.
 Should they?

 How readily can your own staff accommodate new situations, new members, new business practices?
 Who is it that you really should or should not promote?

 People like this are perfectly content to perform the same job year after year.
 They’re loyal, diligent workers who want to earn an honest day’s pay – nothing more.
-Be aware however, that they are often also quite accommodating and may heartily agree to take on the promotion only because you seem to want them to.
+However, be aware that they are often also quite accommodating and may heartily agree to take on the promotion only because you seem to want them to.
 They can prove to be unduly stressed, unmotivated, unhappy – disastrous in their new role.

 Before offering a promotion to an employee, ask yourself these questions: